MicrosoftDocs/visualfsharpdocs/docs/conceptual/map.item['key,'value]-property-[fsharp].md

 # Map.Item<'Key,'Value> Property (F#)

 Lookup an element in the map.
-Raise **T:System.Collections.Generic.KeyNotFoundException** if no binding exists in the map.
+Raise **System.Collections.Generic.KeyNotFoundException** if no binding exists in the map.

 **Namespace/Module Path:** Microsoft.FSharp.Collections